analysis-tools-dev/static-analysis/CONTRIBUTING.md

 ### Requirements

 Each tool on the list should be

-* actively maintained (more than one contributor)
+- actively maintained (more than one contributor)
-* actively used (have **more than 20 stars on Github or similar impact**)
+- actively used (have **more than 20 stars on Github or similar impact**)
-* relatively mature (project exists for at least three months)
+- relatively mature (project exists for at least three months)

 ### Format

 The main `README.md` is just a rendered version of the data.
-To add a new tool, please edit `data/data.yml`.
+To add a new tool, please edit `data/tools.yml`.

 - Make each tool description as precise as possible.
   Please limit the description to **500 characters**.
 - Please keep the tools in alphabetical order.
 - By default, we assume that the tool is open source.
   If a tool is proprietary, add `proprietary: true`.
-- Please add as many categories as possible.
-You can choose from the categories in `data/categories.yml` If a tool does not match any existing category, feel free to start a new category.
+- Please add as many tags as possible.
+You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to start a new tag.

 Finally, create a pull request with all your changes.
 You can call `make render` to check for errors before.
 This is optional, because it will also be done when creating a pull request.

 # How to mark a tool as unmaintained/deprecated